 The people on the other end of the phone will all have been at sea for a long time and will probably learnt more home remedies for seasickness than you’ll ever be able to remember.

-Just explain your situation and ask them to bring something up (anything with ginger is normally good!) but make sure you try this before you get the doctor involved!
+Just explain your situation and ask them to bring something up (read our guide on home remedies that cure ailments when you’re away!), but make sure you try this before you get the doctor involved!

-Just like all the pools on-board the steam rooms and saunas are free for anyone to use so feel free to swap between the pool and sauna as much as you want.
+Well, that’s not true.
+Just like all the pools on-board, the steam rooms and saunas are free for anyone to use so feel free to swap between the pool and sauna as much as you want.